GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

-# Ingress with Nginx controller on Google Kubernetes Engine (GKE)
+# Ingress with Nginx controller on Google Kubernetes Engine

-This guide explains how to deploy the [nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) on Google Kubernetes Engine (GKE).
+This guide explains how to deploy the [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) on Google Kubernetes Engine.

 In Kubernetes,
 [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)